 Credit card debt problems

-If you have a persistent debt, your credit card company will write to you and ask you to increase your monthly payment.
-Some credit card companies are changing their terms and conditions (T&Cs) to increase the minimum payment and help customers reduce their debt.
+Your credit card company will write to you and ask you to increase your monthly payment.

 Find out more about persistent debt and minimum payments.

-By understanding your budget, you may find that you’re able to pay off your credit card quicker at a rate you can afford.
+Use your budget to find ways to pay off your credit card quicker at a rate you can afford.

 Need help with credit card debt?